Geraldo Perdomo Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Geraldo Perdomo (.297 on-base percentage in past 10 games, 94 points below season-long percentage), battle starting pitcher Dinelson Lamet and the Colorado Rockies at Chase Field, Wednesday at 9:40 PM ET.
+The Arizona Diamondbacks and Geraldo Perdomo (.375 slugging percentage over his past 10 games, including two homers), battle starting pitcher Chase Anderson and the Colorado Rockies at Chase Field, Thursday at 3:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Rockies.
+In his previous game he had a hitless performance (0-for-4) against the Rockies.

 Geraldo Perdomo Game Info & Props vs. the Rockies